Student Clubs

 CAED Ambassadors Leadership Program

-The CAED Ambassadors, founded in 2002, is an organization facilitating communication between students, faculty, alumni, the industry, and other individuals interested in the college.
+The CAED Ambassadors, founded in 2002, facilitates communication between students, faculty, alumni, the industry, and other individuals interested in the college.
 The ambassadors aid in CAED-sponsored events and serve as consultants for the CAED student body.
 Our goal is to encourage interdisciplinary activities and to build a reputation of being a reliable resource for the college.
 We are available to assist with college events such as meetings, conferences and college tours.
-New member candidates are invited to submit an application with a letter of reference.
+New member candidates are invited to apply with a letter of reference.

-If you have a general question you'd like to ask the ambassadors, please email: caed-tours@calpoly.edu.
-If you would like to get in contact with a specific ambassador, just enter the ambassadors name in the email subject.
+If you have a general question to ask the ambassadors, please email caed-tours@calpoly.edu.
+If you want to contact a specific ambassador, enter the ambassador's name in the email subject.

 Advisor: